hashicorp/terraform-provider-azurerm/website/docs/r/lighthouse_assignment.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_lighthouse_assignment"
 description: |-
-    Claims a given Lighthouse Definition to a subscription or to a resource group.
+    Manages a Lighthouse Assignment to a subscription or to a resource group.

 ---

 # azurerm_lighthouse_assignment

-Claims a Lighthouse Definition to a subscription, or to a resource group.
+Manages a Lighthouse Assignment to a subscription, or to a resource group.

-~> **NOTE:** the `azurerm_lighthouse_definition` resource does not currently support resource groups as target scopes

 ## Example Usage